-(You're reading all posts by Alex Kahney) Alex Kahney is Cult of Mac's forums administrator.
+(You're reading all posts by Alex Kahney) Alex Kahney is in charge of sponsored posts on Cult of Mac and Cult of Android.
 He's also a musician, soccer player and runner.
-He lives in San Francisco.
+He lives in London.

 About Alex Kahney

 Leap Motion‘s worldwide call for developers “to imagine and create the future” has resulted in a virtual stampede of interested parties applying for the Leap SDK, which will allow them to make apps using Leap Motion’s revolutionary 3D motion tracking technology.

 Leap Motion is a San Francisco company developing the world’s most powerful and sensitive 3D motion-control and motion-sensing technology.
 Leap Motion’s first product, the Leap — featured with an exclusive hands-on video demonstration on Cult of Mac last month — will be available in early 2013.
 The Leap is the first product to let users navigate and interact with computer applications using natural hand and finger movements.
 Founded in 2010 by Michael Buckwald and David Holz (pictured), the company aims to revolutionize the way we interact with our computers.

 Local SF Bay Area startup California Headphones presents two high-performance headphones that combine fetching good looks with a less bottom-heavy audio usually associated with a lot of over-ear headphones aimed at rap/hip-hop listeners.
 These retro-styled headphones instead emphasize the middle and higher sonic frequencies of guitar and vocal music, the sound milieu of breezy California.
 And my favorite part is that the headphones come with Duo-Jack smart signal divider, so you and a friend can both listen simultaneously to your iPod.